LemonadeLabInc/android-testng/README.md

 Options
 --------

-The options to enable some features on testing are same as [adb instrument](https://developer.android.com/studio/test/command-line.html)
-Current supported options are as below
+The options to enable some features on testing are same as [adb instrument](https://developer.android.com/studio/test/command-line.html).
+Current supported options are as below:
 - debug
 - coverage
 - coverageFile